 - The need to work in a collaborative way with survivors, family and friends of the survivor, and other human services agencies in a manner that will empower survivors and consumers.

 Notice: Participants say that CPDC’s TIC trainings are personal and professional game-changers.
-For this reason, we ask potential participants to complete the following application: TIC app_form
+For this reason, we ask training applicants to complete a personal data form.

 For mental health professionals and advanced graduate students who wish to become proficient in teaching about effective, ethical and trauma-informed healthcare practices to those who have been exposed to event and relational trauma.
-REGISTER>
+Prerequisite: TIC Practitioner Certification.

-For mental health professionals and advanced graduate students who wish to become proficient in providing effective, ethical, evidence-based trauma-informed clinical skills.
-REGISTER>
+For mental health professionals and advanced graduate students who wish to become proficient in providing effective, ethical, practice-based trauma-informed clinical skills.

 Watch CPDC’s Webcast about Trauma Informed Care Training